Skip to content

 $750–$2,500

-Fits: Businesses with ongoing multi-state complexity needing recurring support — growing remote-first teams, frequent new-state hires, complex state mix requiring active monitoring of compliance, or businesses that prefer payroll-side ProAdvisor oversight as a continuous service.
+Businesses with ongoing multi-state complexity needing recurring support — growing remote-first teams, frequent new-state hires, a complex state mix requiring active compliance monitoring, or businesses preferring continuous payroll-side ProAdvisor oversight.

 • New-state expansion handling when you hire in new states